lindenb/jvarkit/docs/PubmedOrcidGraph.md

       Max graph depth
       Default: 2
     --ncbi-api-key
-      NCBI API Key.
+      NCBI API Key see https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/
+      .
 If undefined.
-Will try to read in that order: 1) A java XML property file ${HOME}/.ncbi.properties 2) the jvm property "ncbi.api.key" 3) environment variable NCBI_API_KEY
+Will try to read in that order: 1) A java XML property file ${HOME}/.ncbi.properties and key api_key 2) the jvm property "ncbi.api.key" 3) environment variable NCBI_API_KEY
     -orcid, --orcid
       Input is a set of orcids identifiers